 Oasis of the Seas Entertainment & Activities

 The bulk of Oasis of the Seas' live entertainment takes place in the Entertainment Zone on Deck 4.
 Keep in mind that none of the ship's venues can accommodate everyone who wants to see a show; if your heart is set on not missing out, you'll have to book before you get onboard.
 If you didn't plan ahead, try to make reservations with Guest Services, either in person or over the phone, or show up at the venue at least 15 minutes before showtime to see if you can get in.
-(We found this worked for the ice show and Cats but not so much for the AquaTheater diving performances or comedians.)
+Comedy-lovers will also want to book shows, as it's one of the first venues to fill up in advance.

-AquaTheater (Deck 6): Taking up the ship's aft near the Boardwalk, the AquaTheater is home to one of the signature shows of Royal Caribbean's Oasis-class ships, and you'll want to make reservations online before you come.
+Absolutely do not miss the AquaTheater.
 The 30-minute shows feature a team of Olympic-caliber divers, gymnasts and synchronized swimmers who splash down into the deepest diving pool at sea in a routine set to music.
-Don't miss it.

 Oasis of the Seas Bars and Lounges